Stakedllc/YIPs/YIPS/yip-3.md

     - 7-Day Avg Total Supply: 2,828,215 USDT
     - 7-Day Avg Percent of Pool in Cash: 18%

 - Liquidation Risk: Aave sets different parameters on each asset pool to manage liquidity risk.
-These parameters are subject to change by the Aave team / governence.
+These parameters are subject to change by the Aave team / governance.
 We want a way of knowing if they do change these parameters.
 Their risk parameters are described by asset below:

   - ETH
     - Loan-to-value: 75%